ktagg/DataDiscovery/README.md

 If you want to run the the bingo baskets dataset the command is as follows - Command - "python bingoApriori.py -i <dataset> -g <goodslist> -s <minSupport> -c <minConfidence>"

+ dataset and goodslist are file names, minSupport and minConfidence are decimal float values.